A small step for us. A big step for your case.

 • actions for declarations of non-infringement of patents and supplementary protection certificates

-• actions for provisional and protective measures and injunctions,
+• actions for provisional measures and protective measures and injunctions,

 • actions for revocation of patents and for declaration of invalidity of supplementary protection certificates,